-©2009 by Wilhelm Imaging Research, Inc. As long as this document remains complete and unaltered, it may be freely distributed to your associates, customers, and friends.
-This PDF may also be reproduced in magazine articles, books, and other hardcopy print publications; however, it may not be posted on websites without written permission.
-Links to <www.wilhelm-research.com> are welcomed.
-Address e-mail inquiries to: <info@wilhelm-research.com> Wilhelm Imaging Research, Inc., Box 775, Grinnell, Iowa 50112 U.S.A.
+©2019 by Wilhelm Imaging Research, Inc. As long as this document remains complete and unaltered, it may be freely distributed to your associates, customers, and organizations.
+This PDF may also be reproduced in magazine articles, books, and other hardcopy print publications; however, it may not be posted on websites without written permission from Wilhelm Imaging Research.
+Links to <www.wilhelm-research.com> are welcome.
+Wilhelm Imaging Research, Inc., Box 775, Grinnell, Iowa 50112 U.S.A.